- Innovation Workshop & Tour Quarterly Series - https://www.frost.com/events/innovation -

 6:00 pm

 Join us for the Happy Hour Hangout, a perfect opportunity to network, connect with peers, and build relationships in a relaxed and casual setting.
-Kick off the event with great conversations, beer, wine, and good vibes as we unwind together.
+Kick off the event with great conversations, lite bites, and libations, as we unwind together.
 Come set the tone for an unforgettable experience!

 }